Every Thing You Need to Know About Cloud Storage

 - Simpler data migrations: cloud storage’s ability to add new nodes and retire old ones when required eliminates disruptive data migrations, making tech refreshes easier

 - Less expensive disaster recovery: with cloud storage, data can be automatically replicated from a private cloud to a public cloud or multiple public clouds at a fraction of the cost of building or leasing another data centre.

 Cloud Storage Requirements

-While considering storage on cloud, there are few fundamental requirements to be considered to ensure your organizations critical information is safe, secure, and easily accessible whenever needed
+While considering storage on the cloud, there are few fundamental requirements to be considered to ensure your organization's critical information is safe, secure, and easily accessible whenever needed

 - Availability.
 All the data must be accessible whenever and wherever needed, but there is a dissimilarity among production data and archives.
 The perfect cloud storage will provide the right balance of retrieval times and cost.

 - Security.
-An organizations data of any kind is crucial and need robots security mechanism when stored in cloud.
-Ideally data stored in the cloud is fully encrypted both when the data is being used and when the data is kept still.
-Same like an on premises storage, Permissions and access controls will be enabled in cloud storage.
+An organization's data of any kind is crucial and need a robust security mechanism when stored in the cloud.
+Ideally, data stored in the cloud is fully encrypted both when the data is being used and when the data is kept still.
+Same an on-premises storage, Permissions and access controls will be enabled in cloud storage.

 Storage on AWS Simplified